-The main land-surface temperature signals during April included well above-average temperatures across the central United States and western/central Russia (Fig. E1).
-The main precipitation signals (Figs. E3, E6) included above-average totals in the U.S. Pacific Northwest, western Canada, and much of Europe, and below-average totals in the eastern U.S. and southwestern Russia.
+The main land-surface temperature signals during April included above-average temperatures over western Russia, and below-average temperatures across Alaska, western Canada, and the north-central United States (Fig. E1).
+The main precipitation signals included well above-average totals in the central and southeastern U.S (Fig. E3).
+Also in the U.S., long-term precipitation deficits led to a continuation of extreme and exceptional drought in the Great Plains states, with moderate or severe drought also continuing in much of the West.

 a.
-North Pacific and North America
+North America